 CloudFest

-CloudFest is the capstone project that I worked on during my time at BrainStation.
-In the duration of 10 weeks, I got to implement the knowledge and skills that I learned to tackle a problem space that has personally affected me.
+CloudFest is a capstone project that I worked on during my time at BrainStation.
+In the duration of 10 weeks, I got to implement the knowledge and skills that I learned to tackle a problem space that I have personally experienced.

 Tools: Figma, InVision, Marvel